iron-claw-972/ScoutX-2025/README.md

 - Store the key securely in your app's environment variables.

 ### Setting Up Environment Variables
-1. Create a `.env` file in the root of your project.
+1. Create a `.env` file in the root of your project and the functions folder
-2. Add your Firebase and OpenAI API keys inside the `.env` file:
+2. Add your Firebase config, verification code, and OpenAI API keys inside the `.env` files:

 ```sh
 REACT_APP_FIREBASE_API_KEY=your_firebase_api_key